gmdsi/GMDSI_notebooks/docs/part1/freyberg_monte_carlo.md

-Now when we plot the spatialy distributed parameters (`hk1`) we can see some structure and points which are near to each other are morel ikely to be similar:
+Now when we plot the spatialy distributed parameters (`hk1`), it still doesn't look very "natural", but at least we can see some structure and points which are near to each other are more ikely to be similar:

 ```python